 Looking for a piece that you absolutely love... but that also fits into your decorating scheme?
 Look no further.
-Whether you dwell amid Mid-Century Modern, Nordic Minimalism, Industrial-Chic, Eclectic Bohemian, Coastal, or Traditional/Transitional environments, we've assembled handy and oh-so-chic collections of art specifically tailored to fit your style.
+Whether you dwell amid Mid-Century Modern, Nordic Minimalism, Industrial-Chic, Eclectic Bohemian, Coastal, or Traditional/Transitional environments, we've partnered with Viyet to bring you handy and oh-so-chic collections of art specifically tailored to fit your style.

 A beach house should feel coastal without being over-the-top nautical.
 (No buoys or fishing nets please!)
 Go for beachscapes, vivid blue hues, and sailboats to make your summer home feel light and festive without sacrificing sophistication or elegance.
 And don’t forget to add some flare to your beach towels while you're at it!

 Love rusty found objects, exposed brick, ductwork, repurposed furniture, letterpressed graphics, and metal accents?
 Just because you live in a former factory building doesn’t mean you need to live with mass-produced art.
 Look for original artwork involving maps, diagrams, vintage signage, and big, blocky letters to complete your Industrial Chic loft.

 Design styles that are traditional and transitional (a mix of traditional and modern) stick to the timeless classics.
 But just because you live in a Victorian or Colonial home doesn’t mean the artwork you live with needs to be all ducks and horses.
 We’ve put together a collection of black-and-white photographs , pastoral landscapes , and stately sculptures and design objects to perfectly complement your traditional or transitional décor.